How to keep your eyes healthy

 1. Preventative checkups

 Starting as early as birth, we should give our eyes particular attention.
 This is particularly essential for premature infants and children, whose siblings suffer from strabismus or ametropia.
 Every child should be examined by an ophthalmologist between the age of 6 and 12 months as well as between the age of 30 and 42 months.
-Children required to wear spectacles from an early age should continue to attend regular checkups.
+Children required to wear eyeglasses from an early age should continue to attend regular checkups.

 2. UV protection